How To Confidently Pray For Your Kids No Matter Their Age

 The method doesn’t matter, what matters is just opening your mouth and speaking to God.

-Another thing to pray consistently for your kids is that God would provide them with great friends.
+Another thing to pray for your kids is that God would provide them with great friends.

 My youth pastor said something to us in middle school that has stuck with me for years.
 It’s very profound.